GDATASoftwareAG/vaas-helm/README.md

 ### Zero-trust network configurations

 If you are using a zero-trust network configuration, network policies have to be enabled (default).
 The update CronJob requires access to the Kubernetes API.
-If the update fails with logs like
+If the update fails with logs like:

 ```
 E0603 09:35:50.444603       1 memcache.go:265] couldn't get current server API group list: Get "https://10.96.0.1:443/api?timeout=32s": dial tcp 10.96.0.1:443: i/o timeout